In the know: North Norfolk

-If you’re anything like us, there’ll be plenty of things that you won’t have time to wonder about while you’re walking.
+If you’re anything like us, there’ll be plenty of things that you won’t have time to wonder about while you’re walking the coast path.
 But that won’t make you any less curious.
 So here are a few details about areas of interest that you might appreciate reading up on before you set out or when you get home.

 - Seahenge